-ENER 256, 257, 258 Upon Request Projects in Alternative Energy 1 Credit (1-1); 2 Credits (1-2); 3 Credits (2-2)

-This course offers additional experience in solar or wind technology design and application.
+1 Credit (1-1); 2 Credits (1-2); 3 Credits (2-2) This course offers additional experience in solar or wind technology design and application.
 The course will be tailored toward a student's focus/need.
 This course may be offered in conjunction with a solar or wind project and/or internship.
 A course fee will apply.
 (Course content varies by semester.)

-ENER 265 F,S Alternative Energy Marketing & Project Mgmt (2-2) 3 Credits
+ENER 265 Alternative Energy Marketing & Project Mgmt (2-2) 3 Credits

 This course provides an overview of various alternative energy marketing techniques and management responsibilities not related to the physical installation of systems.
 This course introduces students to the Photovoltaic (PV) Marketing industry in general and the overall concepts of alternative energy project management and economics.
-Topics covered in the course include authority having jurisdiction permitting, agreement (AHJ) interconnection completion. entrepreneurship, marketing ethics, business and financing, lead generation, customer service, and inventory management.
+Topics covered in the course include authority having jurisdiction permitting, interconnection agreement completion. business and customer entrepreneurship, marketing ethics, financing, lead generation, customer service, and inventory management.
 Students will create personal sales presentation and participate in a live sales call to a potential customer.
 (Prerequisites: ENER 221 & ENER 222 or Permission of Instructor)